voltdatalab/nucleo-landing/en.md

 For now, to support ourselves, we license our unique content to partners in Brazil, like fact-checking agency [Aos Fatos](www.aosfatos.org), [Yahoo!
 News Brazil](https://br.noticias.yahoo.com/) and [Brazilian Report](https://brazilian.report/).

+In October 2020, Nucleo received a USD 20,000 funding from the Google News Initiative, in order to help us develop our business model.

 <br>

 ## OUR WORK